How to establish / open a liquor store in Gauteng,

 - Then a natural person who is running the business on a day to day basis must be appointed as Manager

-is very critical.
+is very important. is very critical.
 Don’t buy anything except stock.

 Avoid “Nice to have” equipment and buy them when your shop is profitable.
 Many a profitable shop has closed down because the owner ran out of cash.